 The Learning Technologies doctoral program is designed to prepare leaders to compete in the constantly evolving world of technology.
-A revised curriculum focused on learning launched in Fall 2010.
-New courses will build students' competencies in the areas of new media, knowledge creation and collaboration, and emerging technologies.
+This 55-unit program will build students' competencies in the areas of new media, knowledge creation and collaboration, and emerging technologies.
 In addition, students will receive increased training in conducting formal research and evaluation, as well as support throughout the program and dissertation process.
 As such, graduates will be able to demonstrate greater proficiency in formal research and evaluation in their professional endeavors.

 As a part of the policy development course students spend several days in Washington, DC, discussing technology and education policy with national leaders.
 To provide a global perspective on learning, students will also participate in an international experience.